Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Floquet engineering four-spin interactions

-where $\eta$ represents uniformly distributed numbers in the interval $[-\eta_{\mathrm{max}}, \eta_{\mathrm{max}}]$.
+and where $\hat{\rho}(t)$ is the time-evolved density matrix of the system.
+The single-spin states $\ket{-}$ and $\ket{1}$ are eigenstates of $\hat{X}$ and $\hat{Z}$, respectively, with eigenvalue $-1$.
+The decay for the undriven system (dashed lines) is practically unaltered when introducing the Floquet protocol (solid lines), confirming that the latter does not induce any significant reduction of relaxation and decoherence times.
+The almost imperceptible increase of the decay time for the driven system can be attributed to the fact that the time-dependent drive weakly dresses the operators coupling to the baths, thus yielding a slight renormalization of the effective system-bath coupling---an effect exploited in the context of continuous dynamical decoupling~\cite{Fonseca2005,Viola1999, Lidar2014} as well as for reservoir engineering and nonlinearity control in driven transmon-cavity systems~\cite{Petiziol2022, Zhang2022}.

+In order to benchmark the robustness of the effective four-spin Hamiltonian also against imperfections in the control parameters, the leading effective terms in the presence of errors are explored in Fig.~\ref{fig:Figure3}(c).
+In particular, errors are introduced in all parameters $p$ in the first row of Table~\ref{tab:Table2} according to $ p \longrightarrow p + \eta$, where $\eta$ represents uniformly distributed numbers in the interval $[-\eta_{\mathrm{max}}, \eta_{\mathrm{max}})$.
 The effective Hamiltonian is then averaged over 1000 realizations of errors affecting all parameters simultaneously.
 The resulting averaged effective Hamiltonian can be decomposed in the form \eqref{eq:Hdecomp} with strings of Pauli operators $\hat{O}_\ell$ and coefficients $c_\ell$.
-Figure~\ref{fig:robustness} depicts the maximal value of the magnitudes $|c_\ell|$ of different terms for a given weight (number of non-identity terms in the Pauli string).
+Figure~\ref{fig:Figure3}(c) depicts the maximal value of the magnitudes $|c_\ell|$ of different terms for a given weight (number of non-identity terms in the Pauli string).
 One can appreciate that the effective four-body interaction persists even in the presence of relatively strong imperfections.
-For example, from Fig.~\ref{fig:robustness} one can see that errors larger than $0.1\omega$ must occur for the four-body term to be masked by other effective terms.
+For example, from Fig.~\ref{fig:Figure3}(c) one can see that errors larger than $0.1\omega$ must occur for the four-body term to be masked by other effective terms.

-\subsection{Full lattice sequence}
+\section{Full lattice sequence}